Cooylemend History, Family Crest & Coats of Arms

 Early Origins of the Cooylemend family

-Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they were a sept of O'Colmain, a branch of Hy Fiachrach.
-CITATION[CLOSE]
+The surname Cooylemend was first found in County Sligo (Irish: Sligeach), in the province of Connacht in Northwestern Ireland, where they were a sept of O'Colmain, a branch of Hy Fiachrach.

 Early History of the Cooylemend family

-Another 312 words (22 lines of text) covering the years 117 and 1172 are included under the topic Early Cooylemend History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cooylemend research.
+Another 178 words (13 lines of text) covering the years 117 and 1172 are included under the topic Early Cooylemend History in all our PDF Extended History products and printed products wherever possible.

 Cooylemend Spelling Variations